 In May 2014, we entered into a \$1.25 billion amended and restated senior unsecured revolving credit agreement that matures on May 1, 2019, or the Amended and Restated Credit Agreement, which replaced our previous \$1 billion Credit Agreement scheduled to mature on November 10, 2016.
 Our borrowing capacity may be limited by the Amended and Restated Credit Agreement's financial covenant requirements.
-Except in the case of a default, which would make the borrowings under the Amended and Restated Credit Agreement will not mature prior to the May 1, 2019 maturity date.
-Further, our cost of borrowing under the Amended and Restated and Restated Credit Agreement is determined by a ratings-based pricing grid.
+Except in the case of a default, which would make the borrowings under the Amended and Restated Credit Agreement fully callable, amounts borrowed under the Amended and Restated Credit Agreement will not mature prior to the May 1, 2019 maturity date.
+Further, our cost of borrowing under the Amended and Restated Credit Agreement is determined by a ratings-based pricing grid.
 As of December 31, 2014, there was no outstanding balance on the revolving credit facility under the Amended and Restated Credit Agreement.
-The recent lowering of our credit rating below investment grade will increase our cost of borrowings under the revolving credit facility borrowings outstanding and had approximately \$1,155 million of unused capacity under the Amended and Restated Credit Agreement.
+We had unused revolver capacity of \$1,249 million, net of letters of credit, under the Amended and Restated Credit Agreement.
+The recent lowering of our credit rating below investment grade will increase our cost of borrowings under the revolving credit facility.
+As of February 19, 2015, we had \$94 million of credit facility borrowings outstanding and had approximately \$1,155 million of unused capacity under the Amended and Restated Credit Agreement.